Carlos Sainz Sr.: Second return to Ford (2000–2002)

 This was the precursor of another, three-year stint with Ford, again alongside McRae, beginning with the 2000 season.
-He won the inaugural edition of the Cyprus round of the world championship, and finished third in the drivers' points standings.
+Sainz won the inaugural edition of the Cyprus round of the world championship, and finished third in the drivers' points standings.

 Sainz failed to score a victory on any rally during the 2001 season, but with five podiums and four other point-scoring finishes, he managed to keep himself in the title fight throughout the very closely contested season, eventually finishing sixth in the standings, only eleven points adrift of the champion, Subaru's Richard Burns.
 Meanwhile, teammate McRae took three wins and led the championship before the season-ending Rally GB, where McRae crashed out.
 Ford also lost the manufacturer's title to Peugeot.